alprael/ReadWithoutMe/README.md

 only API this app consumes.

 ## User Stories
-As a mother I want to be able to keep track of my children's reading habits as I assign while I cook dinner.
+* As a parent I want to be able to keep track of my children's reading while I cook dinner.
+  * As a parent I want to able to be able to see what books my children have read, and how long it took them.
+  * As a parent, I want to be able to know if my children remembered the information they just read.
+  * As a parent I want to actually know if My child read when I told them to.
+* As a teacher I want to be able to keep track to whether or not my students read the assigned reading.
+  * As a teacher I want to keep track of my students reading level by understanding how long it took them to read an assigned reading.
+  * As a teach I want to be able to see if my students are learning from the reading I assign.

 ## Wire Frames
 ![](ReadWithoutMeWireFrame.png "Wire Frames")